-However that has not stopped us from starting a live stream on Facebook for our church’s Facebook page.
+However, that has not stopped us from starting a live stream on Facebook for our church’s Facebook page.
 It is possible to accomplish the task without breaking your budget.

 - We wanted to be a service to our community.
 There are not many of the churches in our local community that provide a live stream.
 They have elderly and sick members as well.
-So we wanted to at least give them an opportunity to be a part of a church service that is local to where they live.
+So we wanted to give them at least an opportunity to be a part of a church service that is local to where they live.

 Understand The Limitations Of A Small Budget

-Yes, our so called “quality” isn’t as good as others, but we have accomplished what we set out to do.
+Yes, our so-called “quality” isn’t as good as others, but we have accomplished what we set out to do.
 People are watching every week.
-Usually between 30 and 60 people watch our live stream.
+Usually, between 30 and 60 people watch our live stream.
 As our audience grows, I am sure we will be able to expand our capabilities and get some more equipment.

 Choosing Your Camera

 We chose the Canon Vixia RF82 as our camera.
-It has a clean HDMI output that when coupled with a HDMI to USB converter, sends the signal to our computer.
+It has a clean HDMI output that when coupled with an HDMI to USB converter, sends the signal to our computer.
 There are other cameras out there that will connect directly with services like Ustream and others, but you then may be tied to using just their service.

-We chose to not be tied to a service provider and instead use Vmix video software on our church computer and upload directly to Facebook from it.
+We chose not to be tied to a service provider and instead use Vmix video software on our church computer and upload directly to Facebook from it.